CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-I like the Thousand Heritage the most.
-It is available in plenty of colors so men and women will choose.
-Thanks to MIPS, it is safer than non-MIPS helmets, it features vegan leather straps, a hidden lock (!), and most importantly, looks chic.
+This article only includes certified helmets.
+The final choice depends mainly on your preference and budget.
+I like the Thousand Heritage 2.0 the most, as it is available in many colors for men and women.
+Thanks to MIPS, it’s safer than non-MIPS helmets.
+Furthermore, it has vegan leather straps, a hidden lock loop, and, most importantly, looks chic.

 What Are the Most Stylish Bike Helmets?

-All helmets in this selection are CPSC-certified, meeting the necessary safety standards.
+All helmets in this selection are CPSC-certified and meet the necessary safety standards.

 Main Features